 The Corporation understands that employees of the Corporation who were formerly employees of Lundin Petroleum and who received awards under the Lundin Petroleum PSP in 2015 and 2016 were treated as "good leavers" by Lundin Petroleum, as described above.
-Under such employees' employment contracts with the Corporation, the value of Lundin Petroleum PSP awards held by employees of the Corporation that lapse as a result of the Spin-Off were made into equivalent value share awards by the Corporation under a one-time transitional performance share plan implemented by the Corporation in connection with the Spin-Off incorporating the terms described below (the "IPC"
+Under such employees' employment contracts with the Corporation, the value of Lundin Petroleum PSP awards held by employees of the Corporation that lapse as a result of the Spin-Off were made into equivalent value share awards by the Corporation under a one-time transitional performance share plan implemented by the Corporation in connection with the Spin-Off incorporating the terms described below (the "IPC Transitional PSP").

-Transitional PSP").

 The IPC Transitional PSP plan was only used in connection with the Spin-Off.
-The aggregate number of common shares issuable under the IPC Transitional PSP, assuming full vesting, was 1,154,569 common shares as at the date of grant.
+As at the date hereof, the aggregate number of common shares issuable under the IPC Transitional PSP, assuming full vesting, is 733,307 common shares.

-Participants in the IPC Transitional PSP were made an award, which will vest on June 30, 2018 and June 30, 2019, and be subject to share price targets: 75% of each award will vest subject to continued employment only.
+The outstanding IPC Transitional PSP awards will vest on June 30, 2019, and be subject to share price targets: 75% of each award will vest subject to continued employment only.
 The remaining 25% will vest on a straight-line basis for the common share price performance between 100% and 125% of the fair value price of the common shares determined by the Board of C\$4.77, measured against the volume weighted average price over the 20 trading days prior to and including the vesting date.
 No further awards may be made in the future under the IPC Transitional PSP and the IPC Transitional PSP shall terminate following the payment of awards, if any, vesting on June 30, 2019.